worldline/learning-kotlin/docs/src/en/backend-development/README.md

 Many frameworks officially support Kotlin: [Spring](https://spring.io/blog/2017/01/04/introducing-kotlin-support-in-spring-framework-5-0), [Quarkus](https://quarkus.io/guides/kotlin), [Ktor](https://github.com/ktorio/ktor), among others [listed here](https://kotlinlang.org/docs/server-overview.html#deploying-kotlin-server-side-applications).

 In addition to that, Kotlin is theoretically compatible with any framework that targets the JVM or JS.
-However, this generally requires more effort to achieve.
-For example, this tutorial shows [how to use nodejs with kotlin](https://medium.com/@touskar/une-application-nodejs-avec-kotlin-1969994fb1d2)
+For example, this tutorial shows [how to use nodejs with Kotlin](https://medium.com/@touskar/une-application-nodejs-avec-kotlin-1969994fb1d2).
+However, frameworks that do not officially support Kotlin may require some tweaking to use it.

 ## PW: develop an API with Ktor

 - Create a project on [start.ktor.io](https://start.ktor.io/) with the following plugins: ContentNegotiation, kotlinx.serialization, and Routing.
-- Click on "Generate project"
+- Click on "Generate project".
-- Download the archive, unzip it, and open it with IntelliJ
+- Download the archive, unzip it, and open the project with IntelliJ.
-- Create a  `models` package and add to it a `Customer` data class with these fields immutable properties `id: String, firstName: String, lastName: String, email: String`.
+- Create a `models` package and add to it a `Customer` data class with these immutable properties `id: String, firstName: String, lastName: String, email: String`.
-- Annotate the class with `@Serializable`
+- Annotate the class with `@Serializable`.
-- Create a new package routes and add to it a file `CustomerRoutes.kt` that will contain the code for the `/customer` endpoint.
+- Create a new package named `routes` and add to it a file `CustomerRoutes.kt` that will contain the code for the `/customer` endpoint.
 - The code below provides the implementation of some endpoints.
 Please implement the remaining ones.
 - To enable the route call `customerRouting()` in the routing configuration file located in `plugins/Routing.kt`.
 - For simplicity, use a global in-memory list of customers `val customerStorage = mutableListOf<Customer>()`.
 - Run the server by running the main method.
-- Test the api on the IDE by using an http file or using any other client
+- Test the api on the IDE by using an http file or using any other client.

 ::: details CustomerRoutes.kt